3 Reasons Not to Choose a College

 2. You love their sports teams

 Sure, it feels great to be part of a crowd all cheering for the same team, but college is about so much more than sports.
 An ideal college should meet your academic and social needs, not just provide a logo you are excited to wear.
 While it’s totally fine to be interested in a college because you love their team, be sure to research in-depth before deciding to apply.
-Just because you’ve been cheering them on for years does not mean that you’ll be happy attending.
+Just because you’ve been rooting for their basketball team for years does not mean that you’ll be happy attending.

 3. The bumper sticker will impress your neighbors